jacob-8/poly-i18n/src/index.md

 ## Features

-✅ Minimal - less than 100 lines of code not counting your project setup (desired locales and translation strings).
-It's not a library, just copy-paste into your project and use what you need\
+✅ Minimal - less than 100 lines of code.
+It's not a library, just copy-paste into your project and adjust to your needs\
 ✅ SSR safe: does not use shared server side stores to fix the race condition problems of [`svelte-i18n`](https://github.com/kaisermann/svelte-i18n), [`svelte-intl-precompile`](https://github.com/cibernox/svelte-intl-precompile) and [`sveltekit-i18n`](https://github.com/sveltekit-i18n)\
-✅ Each server instance only loads translations once, the first time they are needed.
+✅ Efficient: Each server instance only loads translations the first time they are needed.
 They next time they are needed, they are already in memory\
-✅ Platform agnostic - built for SvelteKit, but works anywhere\
+✅ Platform agnostic: built for SvelteKit, but works anywhere\
 ✅ Use local data or a remote API for translation strings - you write the file import\
 ✅ Type-safe translation strings without a build step if using local data, you will get TS errors if you enter an invalid key or have a missing translation string\
 ✅ Use a fallback locale to progressively translate your site\